UK tech experts · info@vividrepairs.co.uk

 Yes.
 Most KTC monitors support both FreeSync and G-Sync Compatible modes, meaning they work with AMD and NVIDIA cards.
 We tested this with multiple GPU configurations and experienced smooth, tear-free gaming across the board.

 For competitive gaming, yes.
 The extra pixel density makes text sharper and gives you a slight edge in spotting enemies.
-We tested both resolutions side-by-side, and the 1440p models at £139.99 offer noticeably crisper images without requiring a top-tier GPU to drive them.
+We tested both resolutions side-by-side, and the 1440p models offer noticeably crisper images without requiring a top-tier GPU to drive them.

 KTC monitors typically include a 1-year manufacturer warranty, plus you get Amazon's 30-day return policy.
 We recommend buying through Amazon UK for the easiest returns process if you encounter any issues with dead pixels or backlight bleed.